-A native of South Korea, Yuman Lee serves as an Assistant Professor of Music at Shorter University in Rome, Georgia.
-He teaches voice pedagogy, opera literature, art song literature, voice seminar, and also gives private lessons.
-He is a member of Pi Kappa Lambda, the honor society of music, and is also a member of the American Musicological Society as well as the National Association of Teachers of Singing.
-His students were consistently placed in many competitions, including NATS and the Rome Music Lovers Club.
+Dr. Lee serves as an Associate Professor of Music in Voice and an academic advisor for vocal arts major students at Shorter University.
+He teaches diction, voice pedagogy, opera literature, art song literature, voice seminar, diction for singers, and applied voice lessons.
+He is a member of Pi Kappa Lambda, the honor society of music, and is also a member of the American Musicological Society as well as the National Association of Teachers of Singing (NATS).
+His students consistently place in many competitions, including NATS and the Rome Music Lovers Club.

-Prior to moving to Georgia, Lee served as a Minister of Music at Ridglea Baptist Church, Fort Worth, TX.
-Currently, Dr. Lee serves as a church choir conductor at Korean Covenant Presbyterian Church in Marietta, GA.
-Yuman Lee is an active soloist, having performed in the United States, Europe, as well as South Korea.
+Additionally, Dr. Lee serves as a church choir conductor and music leader at Korean Covenant Presbyterian Church in Marietta, GA.
+He is also an active soloist, having performed in the United States, Europe, and South Korea.

 Dr. Lee has a wife, three children, two cats, and a dog who keep him very busy when he is not teaching.
 In his spare time, he enjoys playing chess, solving Rubik’s Cubes, watching movies, playing with tech, drinking coffee, and cooking/grilling.
 He also holds a blackbelt in Taekwondo.